aguerrero232/ansible-zero-to-pro/00-resources/README.md

   out of the box, ansible is installed and python 3.11 -->

-This will get you started with ansible by running four docker containers with ansible installed through docker-compose.
+This will get you started with ansible by running four docker containers with ansible installed through docker-compose starting up four docker containers using fedora as the base image with ansible installed.

 * ### ***Dockerfile***